vlordier/kanban-mcp/README.md

 ### Prompts

-#### create-kanban-based-project
+- **create-kanban-based-project**
-Create a kanban board for a project, ask questions to divide the project into tasks, and add them to the board.
+  - Create a kanban board for a project, ask questions to divide the project into tasks, and add them to the board.

-#### make-progress-on-a-project
+  - Input:
+    - `description` (string): The description of the project

+- **make-progress-on-a-project**
-Make progress on an existing project by locating its kanban board, selecting the next task, and working on it.
+  - Make progress on an existing project by locating its kanban board, selecting the next task, and working on it.
+  - Input:
+    - `description` (string): The description of the project